OchaBanana/ncsc_labs/day_1/connect_ipmi/connect_ipmi.rst

       *touch .node_unconfigure*
       *genesis restart*

-    - e. **“exit”** to exit the CVM and go back to AHV prompt for next lab
+    - e: “**exit**” to exit the CVM and go back to AHV prompt for next lab